A Guide to GNMI & gRPC: How Are They Revolutionizing Network Management?

 An interface can be a tool or rule for interacting with something.

-So, an Interface could be anything: a tool, a bunch of rules or a set of protocols we use to interact with something.
+So, an interface could be anything: a tool, a bunch of rules, or a set of protocols we use to interact with something.

-Well, What are we interacting with then?
+Well, what are we interacting with, then?
 This perfectly leads to our next set of letters, which has the answer to the above question.

 GNMI – ‘NM’ for NETWORK MANAGEMENT: